hsf-training/hsf-training-cms-analysis-webpage/_episodes/03-skimming.md

 objectives:
 - "Perform this step of the analysis by yourself"
 keypoints:
-- "We reduce the inital datasets by filtering suitable events and the selection of the interesting observables."
+- "We reduce the initial datasets by filtering suitable events and the selection of the interesting observables."
 - "This step includes finding the interesting muon-tau pair in each selected event."
 ---
 <iframe width="431" height="263" src="https://www.youtube.com/embed/KgDgn6tEhiE?list=PLKZ9c4ONm-Vk0wnDKaaovoEkOk3PVdL0V" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>